Guide to Treating and Preventing Koi Flukes 2022 (Best Fluke Treatments)

 1) Stop Animals Visiting (Predators/Pests)

-Since most parasites are brought into a pond by other animals, one of the best ways to guard against flukes is to prevent animals entering your water in the first place.
+Since most parasites are brought into a pond by other animals, one of the best ways to guard against flukes is to prevent animals from entering your water in the first place.
 Ducks and herons, in particular, can bring all sorts of parasites and diseases to a pond and both can be dangerous to fish.
 Herons will actively hunt your fish, causing stress and injury, whereas ducks contribute to sludge, ammonia, and problems with water quality.
-Both predators and pests can be easily deterred with a bit of preparation and investment, and we would strongly recommend it for koi as they do not react well to changes in environment and water condition.
+Both predators and pests can be easily deterred with a bit of preparation and investment, and we would strongly recommend it for koi as they do not react well to changes in environment and water conditions.

 - For more information on deterring herons, check here.